Mega Drive / Genesis Architecture

 Allocated Sprite layer with selected area marked.

 In this plane, tiles are treated as sprites.
-They are positioned in a 512x512 pixel map and only a part of it (VDPā€™s output resolution) is selected for display.
+They are positioned on a 512x512 pixel map and only a portion of it (the VDP’s output resolution) is selected for display.
 This is convenient for hiding unwanted sprites or preparing others that will be shown in the future.
 The VDP also provides an old collision detection function.

 Sprites are formed by combining up to 4x4 tiles (32x32 pixel map) and selecting up to 16 colours (including transparent).
-If a bigger sprite is needed, then multiple sprites can be combined into one.
+If a bigger sprite is needed, multiple sprites can be combined into one.

-The region in VRAM where Sprites are defined is called Sprite Attribute Table [13] and each entry contains the tile index, layer coordinates (x and y), link value (manages which sprites are drawn first), priority (the sprite with the highest priority is the one to be displayed during overlaps), colour palette index and vertical and horizontal flip.
+The region in VRAM where sprites are defined is called Sprite Attribute Table [14] and each entry contains the tile index, layer coordinates (x and y), link value (manages which sprites are drawn first), priority (the sprite with the highest priority is the one to be displayed during overlaps), colour palette index, and vertical and horizontal flip.

 Result